arfawassimtn/MindShelf2/README.md

 # MindShelf2
-# Mindshelftn
 An intelligent organized ChatGPT history and knowledge management system.
-# 🧠 MindShelftn
+# 🧠 MindShelf2

 > Turn scattered conversations into structured knowledge.
 > Turn knowledge into action.

-**MindShelftn** is an intelligent second-brain and knowledge organization system designed to transform messy AI conversations into a structured, searchable, and actionable learning experience.
+**MindShelftn2** is an intelligent second-brain and knowledge organization system designed to transform messy AI conversations into a structured, searchable, and actionable learning experience.

 Instead of losing valuable insights inside endless chat history, MindShelftn helps you **organize, revisit, connect, and apply knowledge** based on your goals, interests, projects, and learning journey.